Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Related Work

-Although these works tried new emerging deep-learning models to decide on logging statements, they lack the analysis of the model itself and comprehensive evaluation, for example, how to measure the generated logging statements, or in what scenario can the model performs better.
-To fill the gap, our study is the first one that investigates and compares current large language models for automated logging generation.
-Knowing the answer can help future scientists better develop, apply, and integrate these large models in practice.
+Although these works tried new emerging deep-learning models to determine logging statements, they have certain limitations: some focus solely on specific logging ingredients or are designed for particular scenarios.
+Consequently, these work and their proposed datasets, holding different experimental settings, which are not well-suited for evaluating logging ability for daily development.
+Moreover, they lack the analysis of the model itself (e.g., potential influencing factors) and comprehensive evaluation (e.g., performance across multiple ingredients).
+To fill the gap, our study is the first one that investigates and compares current LLMs for automated logging generation, which facilitates future research in developing, applying, and integrating these large models in practice.